-At the end of June 2021, we have invested back into our community almost \$11 million.
-In the 2020/21 financial year just on \$464,791 was invested back into the community as grants, sponsorships and donations.
-By continuing your support of our branch, you have enabled us to enrich the lives of many in our community and to assist them to complete projects and programs that would have otherwise been almost impossible.
-Our main driver still with sponsorships is to endeavour to ensure that there is a financial return flowing back into the business from these contributions wherever possible.
+At the end of June 2022, we have invested back into our community over \$11 million dollars.
+In the 2021/22 financial year just over \$410,000 was invested back into the community as grants, sponsorships and donations.
+It is your continued support of our branch that enables us to create so many fantastic outcomes for those less fortunate in the community and to improve the facilities and infrastructure of so many local clubs and organisations.
+We do however continue to prioritise those sponsorships that create a positive business partnership with us and we encourage other organisations to follow this model.